kubermatic/docs/content/kubermatic/master/tutorials-howtos/networking/cni-migration/_index.en.md

 - or by editing the cluster CR in the Seed Cluster (`kubectl edit cluster <cluster-name>`).

-Now wait until all Cilium pods are running:
+Now wait until all Cilium pods are deployed and running (it can take up to 5 minutes before the deployment starts):

 ```bash
 $ kubectl get pods -A